outlearn-content/angular/sections/step_00.md

 ## What are all these files in my working directory?

-Most of the files in your working directory come from the [angular-seed project][angular-seed] which is typically used to bootstrap new Angular projects.
+Most of the files in your working directory come from the angular-seed project which is typically used to bootstrap new Angular projects.
 The seed project is pre-configured to install the angular framework (via `bower` into the `app/bower_components/` folder) and tools for developing a typical web app (via `npm`).